Our Boats

 Laser “Green Machine”

-Sail number 81088.
-Launched 1980.
-Previously owned and sailed by a young male sailor on Queen Mary Reservoir in Staines UK.
-Trailered to SICV by our Vice Chairman Andy Bond in June 2021.
+Sail number 81088, first launched 1980.
+Previously owned and sailed by a young sailor on Queen Mary Reservoir in Staines UK.
+Trailered to SICV by our Vice President Andy Bond in June 2021.

 Now our first-choice club Laser available for SICV members.